stanislaw/SoftwareDesignHeuristics/README.md

 Make a clear distinction between critical and non-critical errors on all levels: source code, software design, error reporting, documentation.

+### Assertions are better than no error handling

+When there is no error handling, presence of asserts gives at least some basic guarantee that software does not do what it is not supposed to.

 ### Assertions are shortcuts for a proper error handling